Sayer Clinics > News

 Try side-sleeping with a soft, goose-down pillow scrunched into the most comfortable shape for your neck.
 Place a pillow between your knees, so they’re the same width apart as your hips and shoulders, keeping your body steady, comfortable and untwisted.

-And most importantly a message for ”Generation teXt” - that’s everyone under 40 who feel much pride in their “texterity”, who hunch hideously, texting long messages ...
+Most importantly a message for ”Generation teXt” - that’s everyone under 40 who feel pride in their “texterity”, who hunch hideously, texting long messages..

 TALK DON’T TEXT